velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 Safris grins.
 "If it's not a state secret."

-"Are you all talk," Cassil murmurs, stepping closer, gazing up into her eyes, "or are you actually going to make good on all that teasing?"
+"Are you all talk," Cassil murmurs, stepping closer, gazing up into her eyes, "or are you actually going to make good on all that flirting?"

 Safris giggles, and reaches out to pull the door shut.
 Cassil takes a sharp breath; the  room seems to darken and close in around them.
 "What ever do you mean, *comrade?"* the officer says softly, taking Cassil's neck in her hand and smirking at the shiver that runs through the girl's naked body.